chathu123adi/Bank-Account/README.md

 # Bank-Account
-This for assesment for my campus.. it must be base on OOP concept not a simple java coding..
+base on OOP concept not a simple java coding..
 And Also usr array and array  manipulation code.

 University Registration System